cartesi/docs/docs/tut/2/hello-machine.md

 - Our `hellofs.ext2` filesystem, which contains our `hello_world.sh` reproducible computation, and
 - Additional code for teaching the machine emulator about `hellofs.ext2` and what to do with it.

+The resulting Docker image, which will be referred to as `hello-dapp` below, will _be_ a Cartesi Machine.
+Since it is a Docker image, it carries all of its software dependencies within it, so you can just give the image to anybody and they will be able to easily use your machine to reproduce and verify any computation that uses that same machine.

 ## Create a Dockerfile for the Hello World app image

 Create a text file called `Dockerfile` in your project directory and put the following in it: